nicholaswmin/fsm/README.md

 ## Trigger transitions

-A `transition` can be triggered by calling it as a method.
+Transitions are triggered by calling them as a method.

 > i.e: assuming `foo`, `bar` transitions: